Indonesia Furniture Industry Thrives on Natural Resources

 To reach more markets, furniture makers are intensifying online marketing efforts, using free or paid business-to-business platforms.
 They are also participating in local and international trade shows and joining events held by trade associations.

-North America and the EU remain key markets, but suppliers also intend to enter or strengthen their foothold in non-EU countries, South and Central America, Africa, the Middle East and the Asia-Pacific region.
-Several plan to expand their domestic clientele as well.
+North America and the EU remain key markets, but suppliers also intend to enter or strengthen their foothold in non-EU countries, South and Central America, Africa, the Middle East, and the Asia-Pacific region.
+Several plans to expand their domestic clientele as well.

 This article and its contents are provided by the Hinrich Foundation, a partner of Global Sources in promoting trade across Asia.
 The products and the suppliers featured in this article are export assistance program beneficiaries of the Hinrich Foundation.